Image Optimization for the Web

-Smush it is a relatively popular tool for optimizing images.
-It wors as an online service from the Yahoo!
+Smush.it is a relatively popular tool for optimizing images.
+It works as an online service from the Yahoo!
 Developer Network and uses lossless compression techniques, so the file size is reduced without changing the look or visual quality of the image.
 Give it a try and you will be impressed about the functionality of this tool.

-Image Optimizer is great tool for resizing images for the web and truly will optimize your images.
-Both the free and paid upgrade version are good and are none is functionally advantageous over the other except that the paid version will not include a promo text which appears on the free version.
+Image Optimizer is a great tool for resizing images for the web and truly will optimize your images.
+Both the free and paid upgrade versions are good and neither is functionally advantageous over the other except that the paid version will not include a promo text which appears on the free version.

 Image Optimizer is very simple to use and allows you to choose your optimization quality, maximum width and maximum height.
 It also allows you to compress images in bulk and view the progress of the optimization.

-CompressionNow is also a free image optimization service available online.
+CompressNow is also a free image optimization service available online.
 It will help you upload images from your computer, choose a compression percentage and download the optimized image.
 It supports GIF, JPG and PNG formats.
-CompressionNow allow you to load up to 10 images and download the optimized format.
+CompressNow allows you to load up to 10 images and download the optimized format.
 The maximum individual file size allowed to be uploaded is 3MB.

-ImageOptim is free image optimization toll and is great in so many ways.
+ImageOptim is a free image optimization tool and is great in so many ways.
 It will find the best parameters for compression and remove unnecessary comments and color profiles, It is used to optimize PNG, JPEG, and GIF formats.

-JPEG Optimizer is easy to use, free online tool to that will help resize and compress your photos and images.
+JPEG Optimizer is an easy to use, free online tool that will help resize and compress your photos and images.